paulboutin/pi-music-display/README.md

 ### 1. Operating System

 - Raspberry Pi OS:
     Install Raspberry Pi OS (preferably the Lite version if you don’t need a desktop environment, or the full version if you want one).
-You can download the image from the Raspberry Pi website.
+Use the Raspberry Pi Imager application and follow instructions for your card on the [Raspberry Pi website](https://www.raspberrypi.com/software/).

+- Get access to your system either directly or over SSH.
+You'll need to run commands via the terminal to get this all set up.
+Instructions are on the site.

 - Updates:
     Once installed, update your system: